-The financial statements also set out details of the Fire Authority's earmarked reserves, which are another essential tool to manage risk exposure and smooth the impact of major costs.
+The financial statements also set out details of the Authority's reserves and balances, which are another essential tool to manage risk exposure and smooth the impact of major costs.
 The requirement for financial reserves is acknowledged in statute.
-Sections 32 and 43 of the Local Government Finance Act 1992 require billing and precepting authorities in England and Wales to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement.
-The level of the Fire Authority General Fund Balance (£3.753m) is in line with the Fire Authority's Reserves and Balances Policy approved in February 2014 which set a minimum level of 8% of the Revenue Budget based upon an assessment of the financial risks that the Authority faces.
+Sections 32 and 43 of the Local Government Finance Act 1992 require billing and precepting authorities in England and Wales to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement, and regard to LAAP Bulletin 99 - Local Authority Reserves and Balances.
+The level of the Fire Authority General Fund Balance (£3.753m) is in line with the Authority's Reserves and Balances Policy approved in February 2015 which set a minimum level of 8% of the Revenue Budget based upon an assessment of the financial risks that the Authority faces.